 These candidates were unanimously approved by the PPS Nominating Committee and Board of Directors.
 PPS believes that each of these individuals will uphold the mission of the Section, and that they possess the background, talent, and character required to achieve the goals established in the PPS strategic plan.

 Voting will take place on site at the 2019 Annual Conference and Exhibition in Orlando, Florida, October 30 – November 2, 2019.
-Online and absentee voting will take place in October.
+Online and absentee voting is open September 30 through October 25.

 Candidate for Director